LilacMeteorObservatory/MetDetPy/readme.md

 pip install -r requirements.txt
 ```

+### GPU Support

+The above packages enable MetDetPy to run properly, but the deep learning models are only supported on CPU devices.
+If you wish to utilize your GPU, you can additionally install or replace the onnxruntime-related libraries as follows:

+* **Windows/Linux Users (Recommended):** If you are using Windows or Linux, it is recommended to additionally install `onnxruntime_directml`.
+This library utilizes DirectX for model inference acceleration and is suitable for most GPUs (Nvidia, AMD, Intel, etc.).

-If you have CUDA installed and want to run deep learning models on Nvidia GPU(s), install `onnxruntime-gpu` instead of `onnxruntime`; if you are using macOS, it is recommended to install `onnxruntime-silicon` instead.
+* **macOS Users (Recommended):** If you are using macOS, it is recommended to install `onnxruntime-silicon` instead of `onnxruntime`.
+This library utilizes CoreML for model inference acceleration.

+* **Nvidia GPU Users (Advanced):** If you are using Nvidia GPUs and have CUDA installed, you can install the matched version of `onnxruntime-gpu` instead of `onnxruntime`.
+This enables CUDA acceleration, which brings higher performance.

+#### ⚠️ Notice
+* When installing `onnxruntime-silicon` and `onnxruntime-gpu`, it is required to uninstall `onnxruntime` first.

+* In the current release version, it is `onnxruntime_directml` for Windows packages and `onnxruntime-silicon` for macOS packages.
+Default CUDA support will be added when it is ready.

 ## Usage